Seby Zavala Preview, Player Props: Diamondbacks vs. Mets

 Seby Zavala At The Plate

-- Zavala has three doubles, seven home runs and 10 walks while batting .165.
+- Zavala is batting .174 with three doubles, seven home runs and 10 walks.

-- In 33.9% of his 59 games this season, Zavala has picked up at least one hit.
-He's also had six multi-hit games.
+- In 8.3% of his games this year, he has hit a home run, and 3.8% of his trips to the plate.

-- He has hit a long ball in 8.5% of his games this season, and 3.9% of his trips to the dish.
+- Zavala has driven home a run in 11 games this year (18.3%), including more than one RBI in 5.0% of his games and producing three or more of his team's runs on two occasions..

-- Zavala has had an RBI in 11 games this year (18.6%), including three multi-RBI outings (5.1%).
-He has also driven in three or more of his team's runs in two contests.
+- In 11 of 60 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.